Stash Invest Review: Start Investing With $5

 These trading windows minimize the temptation to “time the market” like a day trader.

 Instead, Stash encourages you to buy and hold to focus on potential long-term gains.

 Stash provides basic research tools similar to most free investing apps.
 You can see the historical share price chart and recent news headlines.

-The curated suggestions and the Stash Learn resources can make it easier to make sound investments that match your goals.
+The curated suggestions and the Learn resources can make it easier to make sound investments that match your goals.